nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-01-app.md

 					"######\n# p# #\n# # a#\n# pa #\n# #p #######"
 		* turn() - Will advance the world by one turn
 * During a turn
+	* Each cell on the grid will be given a chance to act
+		* It is **not** necessary to make a copy of the grid
+		* It is **not** necessary to assure that an animal only acts once i.e. An animal may act more than once if it moves to a cell that has not yet acted
 	* Each plant and animal should get a random chance to live or die
 	* Each plant and animal, if it lives, should get a random chance to reproduce
 		* If it reproduces it should be to an immediately nearby cell